HIT REIT Files for Chapter 11 Bankruptcy Protection

 Real estate investment trusts (REITs) are complex and inherently risky products.
 Compared to traditional investments, such as stocks, bonds and mutual funds, REITs are significantly more complex and often better suited for sophisticated and institutional investors.

-Brokers have an obligation to make investment recommendations that are consistent with their clients risk tolerance, net worth, investment objectives and experience in the market.
-Brokers have an opportunity to earn high commissions—sometimes as high as 15% — on non-traded REITs.
+Brokers have an opportunity to earn high commissions—sometimes as high as 15% — on the sale of non-traded REITs.
 This may provide some brokers with enough incentive to make unsuitable investment recommendations.

 Non-traded REITs, like Hospitality Investors Trust often lack liquidity.
 Investors looking to sell these investments often have difficulty finding a buyer, and if they are able to find one can suffer significant losses on the sale.